Dental Implants – Pasadena, TX

 Over the past two decades, dental implants have quickly become the gold standard of tooth replacement, loved by dentists and patients all around the world.
 What makes them so special?
 They actually restore the entire tooth both above and below the gum line, replacing the hidden root as well as the visible crown.
 This gives implants a stability traditional restorations simply can’t match, and when topped with custom-made crowns and bridges, they offer the most lifelike appearance as well.
 For patients with missing teeth, Dr. Nguyen is able to provide this state-of-the-art solution right here in Pasadena, and you can learn more and even schedule a consultation by giving us a call.

-Why Choose Town Square Dental for Dental Implants?
+Why Choose Huy P. Nguyen, DDS of Pasadena for Dental Implants?

 - Treatment 100% Personalized For Every Patient

 - Entire Implant Procedure Provided Under One Roof